apache/incubator-pegasus/README.md

     'timeout' : 2000,
 };
 client.batchGet(tableName, batchGetArgArray, function(err, result){
-    // err will be null, result will be hashKey-sortKey-value object array when all operations succeed
+    // err will be always be null, result is {'error': err, 'data': result} array
+    // if batchGet[i] operation succeed, result[i].error will be null
-    // result[i].hashKey is hashKey, result[i].sortKey is sortKey, result[i].value is value
+    // result[i].data.hashKey is hashKey, result[i].data.sortKey is sortKey, result[i].data.value is value
-    // batchGet is not atomic, if any get operation failed, batchGet will stop });
+    // else result[i].error will be instance of PException, result[i].data will be nul });
 ```
 > Notice: batchGet is not atomic operation
 > batchGet is different from multiGet, you can get values under several hashKeys.
-> However, this operation will be stopped when any one of single get failed

 ### multiSet: `multiSet(tableName, args, callback)`
 ```